-Data published today by the National Institute for Health Research (NIHR) show that Hull and East Yorkshire Hospitals NHS Trust is among the highest performing Trusts in the country for recruitment of patients into clinical trials.
+Data published today by the National Institute for Health Research (NIHR) show that Hull University Teaching Hospitals NHS Trust is among the highest performing Trusts in the country for recruitment of patients into clinical trials.

 The figures show that 72,931 people across the Yorkshire and Humber region have taken part in NHS clinical research during the past financial year, 2016/17.

-More locally, Hull and East Yorkshire Hospitals NHS Trust recorded a near-300% increase in the number of patients saying ‘yes’ to involvement in clinical research, which can range from completing simple lifestyle questionnaires right through to drug trials or the use of novel medical devices.
+More locally, Hull University Teaching Hospitals NHS Trust recorded a near-300% increase in the number of patients saying ‘yes’ to involvement in clinical research, which can range from completing simple lifestyle questionnaires right through to drug trials or the use of novel medical devices.

 Within the space of a year, the Trust has gone from recruiting 2,304 people in 2015/16 to an impressive 9,118 in 2016/17.
 This means the Trust now ranks 26th in the national recruitment table out of a total of 240 participating organisations.

-James Illingworth, Research and Development Manager for Hull and East Yorkshire Hospitals NHS Trust says:
+James Illingworth, Research and Development Manager for Hull University Teaching Hospitals NHS Trust says: